FlightGear/flightgear/utils/TerraSync/README.txt

 scenery tiles that you need for your position from the server.

 This also works if the scenery on the scenery server is updated.
-Rsync will pull any missing files, or any newly updated files.
+Rsync ( or svn ) will pull any missing files, or any newly updated files.

 There is a chicken/egg problem when you first start up in a brand new area.
 FlightGear is expecting the scenery to be there *now* but it